 What is Area Median Income?

+Area Median Income (AMI) for short is a figure that is updated annually by the Department of Housing and Urban Development and it is indexed by family size.
 The Pittsburgh Area’s Area Median Income includes all of Allegheny, Butler, Beaver, Westmoreland, Washington, and Fayette Counties.
-The chart below shows exactly what AMI is for our area in 2016.
+The chart below shows exactly what AMI is for our area in 2018.